hiteshjoshi/node-stanford-corenlp/README.md

 ```

 **Warning!** If you didn't initialize the class without callback function then you will meet `'Load a pipeline first.'` error.
 So you have to do it with callback function or call `loadPipeline(options, callback)` function seperately.

+#### Errors
+If you are getting error
+Error: Could not create class edu.stanford.nlp.pipeline.StanfordCoreNLP
+java.lang.UnsupportedClassVersionError: edu/stanford/nlp/pipeline/StanfordCoreNLP : Unsupported major.minor version 52.0

+That's possibly the class was compiled with a version different than what node-java is using.
+When you compiled node-java was your java home the same?

 ## License